NotDesigned/RACDDS/README.md

 - `-it` : the fixed iteration number.
 Here we set it to `10`.
 - `-wshrink` : whether to use the shrinking technique.
 Here we set it to `t`.
 - `-initwcore` : whether to use the initial w-core density technique.
 Here we set it to `t`.
-- `-adam` : whether to use the dynamic learning rate technique.
-Here we set it to `t`.
 - `-path` : the path of the input graph.
 You should set it to the path of your graph file.

 ### C. Experiment